jijihohococo/ichi-orm/README.md

 ]);
 ```

-You can get the model object after updating
+You can get the model object after updating.

-<b>If you have "updated_at" data field, you don't need to add any data for that data field.
-Ichi ORM will automatically insert current date time for this data field.
-The data field must be in the format of timestamp or varchar.</b>
+<b>If you have an "updated_at" field, you do not need to provide a value for it.
+Ichi ORM automatically inserts the current date and time.
+The field must use the timestamp or varchar format.</b>

 <b> App\Models\Blog Object ( [id] => 1 [author_id] => 1 [content] => New Content [created_at] => 2021-10-01 12:02:26 [updated_at] => 2021-10-01 12:03:26 [deleted_at] => )</b>

 ### Update Multiple Rows In One Query

-If you want to update multiple rows in one query you can do according to below coding flow.
+If you want to update multiple rows with one query, you can do so as shown below.

 ```php
 use App\Models\Blog;